Georges Guynemer: Death

-The two-seater, described as a Rumpler type by Bozon-Verduraz, has never been identified, but recent research shows that it could have been a machine flown by Lt. d.
-R. Max Psaar (observer) and Fl.
-Georg Seibert (pilot) from FA(A)224.
-German ace Kurt Wissemann of Jasta 3 was credited with the victory.
-Wissemann would himself be killed in action little more than two weeks later on 28 September 1917.

-According to an American Red Cross communique from the French front, the death of Guynemer was determined to be "definitely confirmed".
-This Red Cross report provided these details:

-Information received by the Red Cross says Guynemer was shot through the head north of Poelcapelle, on the Ypres front.
+Unofficial confirmation of Guynemer's death came from a captured German pilot who was shot down behind Canadian lines the evening of 29 September.
+The prisoner stated that a German NCO from the 413th Regiment (204th Division) had witnessed Guynemer's crash and identified his body.
+He also certified that Guynemer had died from a bullet through the head and had sustained other injuries including a broken leg and a finger shot away.
+The German party retrieving the body was driven away by Allied artillery fire before they could bury or remove the body.
+A US Red Cross communique (15 October) stated that the death of Guynemer was "definitely confirmed."
+This Red Cross report provided further details: Information received by the Red Cross says Guynemer was shot through the head north of Poelcapelle on the Ypres front.
 His body was identified by a photograph on his pilot's license found in his pocket.
-The burial took place at Brussels in the presence of a guard of honor, composed of the 5th Prussian Division.
-Such is the story told by a Belgian, who has just escaped from the Germans.
-The burial was about to take place at Poelcapelle, when the bombardment preceding the British attack at Ypres started.
-The burying party hastily withdrew, taking the body with them.
-The German General chanced to be an aviation enthusiast with a great admiration for Captain Guynemer's achievements.
-At his direction the body was taken to Brussels in a special funeral car.
-Thither the captain was carried by non-commissioned officers and was covered with floral tributes from German aviators.
-The Prussian Guards stood at salute upon its arrival and during the burial, which was given all possible military honors.
+The burial took place at Brussels in the presence of a guard of honor composed of the 5th Prussian Division.
+Such is the story told by a Belgian who has just escaped from the Germans.
+The burial was about to take place at Poelcapelle when the bombardment preceding the British attack at Ypres started.
+The burying party hastily withdrew taking the body with them.
+[A] German General [present was] an aviation enthusiast with a great admiration for Captain Guynemer's achievements.
+At his direction the body was taken to Brussels in a special funeral car...
+[Guynemer] was carried by non-commissioned officers and was covered with floral tributes from German aviators...
+Prussian Guards stood at salute upon ... [the car's] arrival and during the burial which was given all possible military honors.
 The French Government has been invited to place in the Pantheon, where many great Frenchmen are buried, an inscription to perpetuate the memory of Captain Guynemer as 'a symbol of the aspirations and enthusiasm of the Army.'
 A resolution to this effect has been introduced in the Chamber of Deputies by Deputy Lasies.

+The two-seater Rumpler-type aircraft attacked by Guynemer, according to Bozon-Verduraz, has never been conclusively identified.
+Research published in 2005 suggests that it could have been a machine flown by Leutnant der Reserve Max Psaar (observer) and Fl.
+Georg Seibert (pilot) from FA(A)224.

+Kurt Wissemann of Jasta 3 was officially credited with the downing of Guynemer.
+Wissemann would himself be killed in action little more than two weeks later on 28 September 1917.

-Guynemer had 54 victories at the time of his death.
+Guynemer had officially been credited with 54 victories at the time of his death.